bending456/Macrophage/pages/user_guides/etc/tips/tips.md

 ---
 title: How to upload new Data?
-nav_order: 3
+nav_order: 2
+parent: Etc.
-parent: User Guides
+grand_parent: User Guides
 ---

 # What are the given data?